(Click on + for prices and bookings)

 Itinerary (12 days/11 nights)

-Arrival at Rendani Airport in Manokwari, where you will be met and taken to our nearby hotel for the remainder of the day at leisure.
+Arrival at Rendani Airport in Manokwari, where you will be met and taken to your nearby hotel for the remainder of the day at leisure.

 Overnight: Arfak Mountains

 We will also look for the exciting Western Parotia, the males of which perform a bizarre side-step dance on the floor of their display courts, while their flank plumes are spread to form a circular skirt, with their six, wiry, antenna-like nape feathers directed forward.
-Two other endemic birds-of-paradise are commonly seen here at higher altitudes (almost 2,000m) – the little-known Arfak Astrapia and Long-tailed Paradigalla (rediscovered in 1989), as well as the more widespread Black Sicklebill with its 80cm long tail.
-Lower down, the Magnificent Bird-of-paradise may be seen on his court, displaying, in sequence, his iridescent, carmine back, dark green breast shield, and sulphur-yellow cape before jerkily dancing up and down a vertical sapling, while quivering his cocked, sickle-shaped central tail feathers.
+Two other endemic birds-of-paradise are commonly seen here at higher altitudes (almost 2,000 meters/6,550 feet) – the little-known Arfak Astrapia and Long-tailed Paradigalla (rediscovered in 1989), as well as the more widespread Black Sicklebill with its magnificent tail, which can be 80 centimeters/31 inches long.
+Lower down the Magnificent Bird-of-paradise may be seen on his court, displaying, in sequence his iridescent, carmine back, dark-green breast shield, and sulphur-yellow cape before jerkily dancing up and down a vertical sapling, while quivering his cocked, sickle-shaped central tail feathers.
 Up to seven species of robins may be seen on the mountain trails, among many other families, as well as Spotted Jewel-babbler, and, if we are lucky, Feline or Mountain Owlet-nightjar.

-After our final day birding in the Arfak Mountains we will descend back down to Manokwari.
+After our final day birding in the Arfak Mountains we will descend back to Manokwari.